miabbott/miabbott.github.io/_posts/2019-01-22-silverblue-day-1.md

               GPGSignature: Valid signature by 5A03B4DD8254ECA02FDA1637A20AA56B429476B4
 ```

-*NOTE:* if you are following this guide at DevConf 2019, first configure the local mirror
+*NOTE:* if you are following this guide at DevConf 2019, you'll need to re-configure your
-as described in the class, otherwise proceed as written.
+remote to point to the local mirror, in order to not overwhelm the conference WiFi.
+If you are following these instructions elsewhere, you can skip this reconfiguration of
+the remote.

+*NOTE:* To reconfigure the remote, edit `/etc/ostree/remotes.d/fedora-workstation.conf`
+and update the `url` field to the value provided during the DevConf session.
+Additionally,
+change the value of `gpg-verify` to `false`.
+You can reset these values to their defaults
+after the DevConf session is over.

 Note the timestamp on the `Version` field which states the content is from October 2018.
 Additionally, you should notice the `AutomaticUpdates` field is set to disabled and the